googlefonts/variable-components-spec/variable-components-spec.md

 | LOffset | VarStore |

 GlyphData: this is an array of offsets to glyph data subtables.
 It is indexed by glyph ID.
-If an offset is zero, then there is no data for this glyph.
+If an offset is zero, then there is no `Glyph` data for this glyph.
 The numGlyphs field less than or equal to the total number of glyphs in the font.

 VarStore: existing data structure to store all variation data, as used by GDEF, HVAR, VVAR, MVAR, etc.